BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 ---
 ## Event Details:

-`Bangalore Chess Club presents` a **2-day Big Summer Chess Camp**, in collaboration with `ChessBase India` and `Teach Chess India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!
+`Bangalore Chess Club presents` **Big Summer Chess Camp**, in collaboration with `ChessBase India` and `Teach Chess India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!

 - Powered by `CircleChess`, `Merwans Cake Stop` and venue our partner `Garuda Mall`, This camp is designed to bring the joy of chess to everyone – whether you’re picking up your first pawn or looking to sharpen your strategies.

-- With expert volunteers to guide you, printed worksheets in hand, and challenges tailored for beginners and intermediates alike, this camp is all about learning chess the fun way!
+- With expert volunteers to guide you, specialized workbooks, and challenges tailored for beginners and intermediates alike, this camp is all about learning chess the fun way!

-- Open for all – **Walk in, join anytime.** Come for the camp, stay for the community.
+- Open for all – `Walk-in,anytime,anyday` Come for the camp, stay for the community.
 No pressure.
 No prior experience needed.

 ## What's Included:
 - 2 Days of Chess Thrill (2 PM to 7 PM)
-- Engagement with **Chess Workbooks** on various topics with volunteer support (Beginner & Intermediate levels)
+- Engagement with `Chess Workbooks` on various topics with volunteer support (Beginner & Intermediate levels)
 - Chess Trivia and Challenges throughout the event
 - `Exclusive Goodies` and more surprises from BCC, Circle Chess and Merwans.
 - Swiss Tournaments at the end of the day